harmonicalchemy/modular-emacs/README.md

 If you find glitches please let me know...
 I need your knowledge for that part...
 I will give you credit for any Windows solutions you provide.
 I had some problems with _(unwanted)_ scroll bars showing up on new frames _(after initial frame)_ and read about others having this problem on Windows...
 I found a simple _(best practice)_ fix for Mac OS and Linux, but don't know if it will work on Windows yet...

-I have already added in some _(commented out)_ code to: `.../lisp/modules/06-interface.el` after reading some things on Stack Exchange about problems with scrollbars on Windows...
+I have already added in some _(commented out)_ code to: `.../lisp/modules/06-interface.el` after reading some things on Stack Exchange about problems with scroll bars on Windows...
 You could un-comment them to try if you are having the same problems...
 Let me know if that works...
 Thanks!

 But also in general, if you like this "modular" Emacs idea, please drop me a note to let me know!
 Please do ask questions, etc.  Thanks!
 I have been using Emacs for over 25 years but I never shared any of that Emacs knowledge with anyone before now... :heart_decoration:

-> ** _"Always do what is right.
+> **_"Always do what is right.
 It will gratify half of mankind and astound the other."_** - Mark Twain

 ## My Commitment:

-I promice to strive to make this **process/journey** as painless as possible for you as I have found many other Emacs setups to be way to complicated to make it easy for adoption into my workflow, and you are probably experiencing the same!
+I promise to strive to make this **process/journey** as painless as possible for you as I have found many other Emacs setups to be way to complicated to make it easy for adoption into my workflow, and you are probably experiencing the same!
 On the other end of the spectrum...
 Installing simple Emacs alone is not enough to get you started (IMHO)...

 Therefore: **Here is Modular Emacs!** I hope my long years of **devOps** experience will turn out a nice jewel for new comers to try out and succeed with!  **Good Luck and God Speed!**